Carry system for men

 Do not dry-clean

-DECATHLON store mountain guides: English, Spanish, Indian, French, German, Dutch, helped conceive and design this product, throughout the entire development process.
+Mountain guides from our DECATHLON stores in :UK, Spain, India, France, Germany and the Netherlands helped to draw up and design this product, throughout the entire development process.
 Do you have any questions? or do you wish to become a tester or co-designer, contact the product manager who will be delighted to respond.